TSAI-END3-Group/Pytorch_Assignment/README.md

 ```

-The testing parameters will already be on the CPU as by default the tensors will be on CPU. so no need to move them to CPU explicitly.
-Only the network parameters will be moved to CPU
+The testing parameters will already be on the CPU as by default the tensors will be on CPU.
+So no need to move them to CPU explicitly.
+Only the network parameters will be moved to CPU.

 ```
 ## During testing we will move the network from GPU to cpu